Santosajoao/Santosajoao/README.md

 - 🔭 I’m currently study at Universidade Tecnológica Federal do Paraná
 - 🌱 Always seeking knowledge
 - 📫 Contact me: joaosantos162003@gmail.com
-- 👦 About me: Studying 6th period of Software Engineering at UTFPR (Federal Technological University of Paraná).
+- 👦 About me: Studying 7th period of Software Engineering at UTFPR (Federal Technological University of Paraná).
 I am communicative, easy to work in groups, easy to adapt to the most diverse situations, proactive and problem-solving ability.
-I have knowledge of web development such as HTML, CSS and JavaScript, React, SQL, Python.
+I have knowledge of web development such as HTML, CSS and JavaScript, React, SQL, Python, PHP.
 I want to learn more and grow professionally in the area of software development.

 Some projects:
 <a href="https://starwars-jet.vercel.app/" target="_blank">Desafio SWAPI</a> |